RichardLitt/jabbar/README.md

 ```
 $ jabbar --help

-  Find out who is interested in your code

   Usage
-    $ jabbar [--repo|--org] <input> [--watchers|--stargazers]
+    $ jabbar <input> [--watchers|--stargazers]

   Options
-    -o, --org     - Search all repos within this organisation
     -r, --repo    - Repository to search.
 Format: RichardLitt/jabbar
+                    This flag is used as the default input.
     -w, --watchers    - Get watchers for a repository
     -s, --stargazers  - Get stargazers for a repository
     -h, --help        - Show this printout
+    --output <file>   - Print the results to a file as JSON

   Authentication
     This script looks for an auth token in the env var GITHUB_TOKEN.
 It needs
     to have the read:org scope in order to function properly.
-Make sure this var is set to a valid GitHub OAuth token.
+Make sure this
+    var is set to a valid GitHub OAuth token.

   Examples
+    $ jabbar RichardLitt/jabbar --watchers
     $ jabbar --repo RichardLitt/jabbar --watchers
+    $ jabbar RichardLitt/jabbar -w --output=results.json

     # To pass an authentication token
     $ GITHUB_TOKEN=sd2991s jabbar -r RichardLitt/jabbar -w